vogt4nick/recipes.vogt4nick.com/recipes/recipes/meatless/white-risotto.md

     You must never stop stirrig and you must be sure to wipe the bottom of the pot completely clean frequently, or the rice will stick to it.

 === "Ingredients"
-    * 1200 mL, Beef Stock, simmering
+    * 1200 mL, Vegetable Stock, simmering
     * 15 mL, Butter, unsalted
     * 30 mL, Vegetable Oil
     * 30 g, Onion, minced